Jayvien Sandridge: San Diego Padres

+New York Yankees

 On February 9, 2025, Sandridge signed a minor league contract with the New York Yankees.
 In 10 appearances split between the Single-A Tampa Tarpons, High-A Hudson Valley Renegades, and Triple-A Scranton/Wilkes-Barre RailRiders, he posted a combined 1-1 record and 3.00 ERA with 20 strikeouts and two saves over 12 innings of work.
 On June 19, Sandridge was selected to the 40-man roster and promoted to the major leagues for the first time.
 He was optioned to Triple-A the following day without making an appearance, but was promoted again on June 22 and was optioned without making an appearance the next day.
 On July 4, Sandridge was promoted to the major leagues for a third time.
-He made his MLB debut on July 5.
+He made his MLB debut the following day against the New York Mets, allowing two runs over 2/3 innings.

+On January 27, 2026, Sandridge was designated for assignment by the Yankees.

+Baltimore Orioles (second stint)

+On January 29, 2026, the Yankees traded Sandridge to the Los Angeles Angels in exchange for cash considerations.
+He was optioned to the Triple-A Salt Lake Bees to begin the regular season.
+However, on March 24, Sandridge was designated for assignment by Los Angeles.
+On March 29, Sandridge was traded to the Baltimore Orioles in exchange for cash.
+He made two scoreless appearances for Norfolk prior to being designated for assignment on April 15.
+Sandridge cleared waivers and returned to Norfolk via outright assignment on April 19.